 Tell your doctor if you:

 - Are or might be pregnant.
-A blood or urine test may be done before the colposcopy to see whether you are pregnant.
+A blood or urine test may be done before the test to see if you are pregnant.
 Colposcopy is safe during pregnancy.
-If a cervical biopsy is needed during a colposcopy, the chance of any harm to the pregnancy (such as miscarriage) is very small.
+If a cervical biopsy is needed during the test, the chance of any harm to the pregnancy (such as miscarriage) is very small.
 But you may have more bleeding from the biopsy.
-A colposcopy may be repeated about 6 weeks after delivery.
+A colposcopy may be repeated about 6 weeks after your baby is born.